Bloc/jottly-checkpoints/05-Adding-Benefits.md

 </div>
 ```

 When creating HTML structure it's important to be mindful of hierarchy.
 We've used h1 and a few h2's earlier on our page.
-For the header on each individual price box, we used an h3 and h4 to keep our content in the overall context of the landing page.
+For the header on each price box, we used an h3 and h4 to maintain context.
 We also included a paragraph tag with additional content.

 Let's include our list of features: